 Historically, the concept of a load line evolved during the 1870s in Great Britain to guard against merchant ships being overloaded.
 Lloyd's Register established a minimum freeboard requirement for its classed ships, to ensure that a ship had good reserve buoyancy in heavy boarding seas.
 After considerable persuasive efforts by Samuel Plimsoll, Parliament extended the requirement to all British merchant ships; thus, was born the "Plimsoll mark."
 Originally, only British ships were required to have a load line, but in 1906, Parliament extended the requirement to include all foreign ships in British waters.

-Similar load line requirements were adopted by other maritime nations, until they were internationally standardized in the Load Line Convention of 1930.
+Consequently, similar load line requirements were individually adopted by other maritime nations, until they were internationally standardized in the Load Line Convention of 1930.
 The present International Convention on Load Lines (ICLL) was drawn up in 1966 and entered into force on July 21, 1968.
 It is periodically amended via the Load Line Protocol of 1988 (in force since February 3, 2000).
 The Convention and it's Protocol are administered by the International Maritime Organization (IMO), a specialized agency of the United Nations.
 Vessels of countries signatory to the Convention are required to have an ICLL certificate for international voyages.
 As of May 2016, 161 countries (representing 98.5% of world tonnage) are signatory the 1966 ICLL, and 103 countries (representing 95.3% of world tonnage) are signatory to the 1988 LL Protocol.

 The United States is a signatory to both the original 1966 ICLL and the 1988 LL Protocol, and therefore U.S. vessels engaged on international voyages are subject to the Convention, as modified by the Protocol.